-Other Required Data - The Funded Contractor will, as designated by the KHA, facilitate the administration of any surveys issued on behalf of the KHA with program staff, students and/or students' families as part of ongoing satisfaction and quality improvement assessment efforts of the KHA.
+• Other Required Data - The Funded Contractor will, as designated by the KHA, facilitate the administration of any surveys issued on behalf of the KHA with program staff, students and/or students' families as part of ongoing satisfaction and quality improvement assessment efforts of the KHA.

-The following data points will be required for submittal at the conclusion of the one-week summer STEAM camp:
+The following data points will be required for submittal at the conclusion of Sports and Character Development Institute:

-- Nutrition Data meals and snacks served by data and program site - Roster of participating students and attendance records. - Number of children served. - Number of contacts with parents. - Number and descriptions of field trips. - List of STEAM skills addressed. - Continuum of Service data for Literacy events and improvement, Engagement of families and community, and Access to programs, services and activities, - Funded Contractor's staff members involved in the one-week summer camp: Staff Name, Position, Position Type (FT/PF), Highest level of education/certification, and Years of experience in current role with program.
+- Nutrition Data meals and snacks served by data and program site - Roster of participating students and attendance records. - Number of children served. - Number of contacts with parents. - Number and descriptions of intermural games/events. - List of character education skills addressed as well as the name of programs utilized in the instruction. - Continuum of Service data for Literacy events and improvement, Engagement of families and community, and Access to programs, services and activities, - Funded Contractor's staff members involved in the Sports Institute: Staff Name, Position, Position Type (FT/PF), Highest level of education/certification, and Years of experience in current role with program.

-- The Contractor will only authorize the access of data by properly trained personnel who have signed a non-disclosure statement provided by the KHA. - If Contractor experiences a security breach concerning any student's information covered by this Contract, then Contractor will immediately notify the KHA and take immediate steps to limit and mitigate such security breach to the extent possible.
+- If Contractor experiences a security breach concerning any student's information covered by this Contract, then Contractor will immediately notify the KHA and take immediate steps to limit and mitigate such security breach to the extent possible.
 Any breach of the confidentiality obligation set forth in the Contract may, at the KHA's discretion, result in cancellation of further consideration for contract award for a period determined by KHA.
 In addition, Contractor agrees to indemnify and hold KHA harmless for any loss, cost, damage or expense suffered by KHA, including but not limited to the cost of notification of affected persons as a direct result of the unauthorized disclosure of education records. - Upon termination of the Contract, if requested by KHA and consistent with the retention requirements of Florida's public records laws, Contractor shall destroy all data or information that contains personal information collected and stored under the Contract.
 Furthermore, Contractor shall ensure that the destruction of that data or information maintains the confidentiality of the contents of such records (e.g. shredding paper records, erasing and reformatting hard drives, erasing and/or physically destroying any portable electronic devices).